prankurverma/apb_uvm/README.md

-# apb_uvm
+# APB protocol testbench uvm components
-apb protocol implementation with uvm
+This is a practice APB protocol testbench implementation with uvm